Nowruz: Traditions for Persian New Year

 Each culture around the world has its unique way of celebrating the arrival of the new year.
 From the bustling streets of New York during the Times Square ball drop to the roaring dragon parades in China, every nation paints a vibrant tapestry of tradition.

 Among the most ancient and rich of these is Nowruz, the Persian New Year.
 Predominantly observed in Iran and parts of Central Asia, Nowruz is a celebration of rebirth and renewal, coinciding with the vernal equinox, marking the first day of spring.
-Let’s explore the mesmerizing traditions associated with this festival.
+Let’s explore the mesmerizing traditions associated with Nowruz, which highlight the beauty and diversity of this festive occasion celebrating Nowruz and its significance across cultures.

 1. Haft-Seen Table